Tommy Godfrey

 Thomas Frederick Godfrey (20 June 1916 – 24 June 1984) was an English comedian and actor who mostly played working-class Cockney characters.

-Variety performer
+Life and career

-He was born in London, and started his career as a tap dancer in variety shows, as part of the act Godfrey, Randall and Deane.
+He was born in London, and started his career as a tap dancer in variety shows, firstly with his sister and then as part of the act Godfrey, Randall and Deane.
 He then worked as a solo comedian, and often as a principal boy in pantomimes.